TracingWithPrivacy/paper/pp-contact-tracer.md

 mailbox-server, then the payload is used in a Receive operation.

 *Uniqueness test*: Each mix calculates and stores the hash of the Address.
-If a address is presented again, the message is silently dropped.
+If an address is presented again, the message is silently dropped.

 For a mix-chain of 4 hops, the header is 141 or 142 bytes long,